maximelhoustau/Execution_Platforms/PR1/README.md

 With some optimization we get better results, and we no longer use S8.
 With -O2 optimization we have the exact same code.
 And with -Os we get even a shorter code (but maybe less efficient).

+___
 ## 3) MIPS Architecture

+### 3.1 Program Flow

+> Provide a full list of instructions until the function terminates by executing a jr instruction.

 |  PC |  instruction    |   a0  |   a1  |  v0  |  v1  |  explaination                                                         |
 |----:|:----------------|:-----:|:-----:|:----:|:----:|:-------------------------------------------------                     |